-Fire and the Genus Homo: New Evidence from ESA Contexts at Wonderwerk Cave, South Africa evidence of fire.
+Berna et al. Fire and the Genus Homo: New evidence from ESA Contexts at Wonderwerk Cave, South Africa

+Wonderwerk Cave, where an almost continuous hominin presence has been documented since the Oldowan, preserves abundant evidence of fire.
 Here we present new results from a preliminary study, undertaken using FTIR, electromagnetism, micromorphology and zooarchaeology, on the evidence for fire associated with Oldowan and Acheulean contexts, located ca. 25 meters behind the current drip line.
 Large amounts of burnt fauna associated with diffuse magnetic susceptibility anomalies have been documented suggesting burning of in situ fire inside the cave.
 These data complement previously published evidence for intentional fire in the cave (Berna et al. 2012).
 Evidence suggesting the anthropogenic origin of the burning will be contrasted to potential natural causes.